Proper preparation, the right tools, and slow careful strokes ensure a smooth, irritation-free shave down there with an electric razor.

 - Start with dry skin if using a dry shaver: Ensure your skin is clean and completely dry before switching on the razor.

-- Use short, slow strokes: Glide the electric razor lightly over the skin against the direction of hair growth.
+- Use short, slow strokes: Glide the electric razor lightly over the skin in the direction of hair growth first.
 Avoid pressing too hard; let the blades do their work.

 - Shave in sections: Break down larger areas into smaller patches to maintain control and accuracy.